 Unsuspecting people pay and then six months later, the firm will shut down.
 This one isn’t as insidious as some other common scams, but you could still be out some money.
 And if you’re part of the college debt crisis and thousands of dollars in debt, that isn’t where you want to be.

-If you’re going to refinance your student loans, however, it’s a smart idea to do your due diligence before signing on with a lender (of course, keeping in mind that refinancing to private loans, even with reputable lenders, can strip you of certain federal benefits).
+If you’re going to refinance your student loans, however, it’s a smart idea to do your due diligence before signing on with a lender (of course, keeping in mind that refinancing to private loans, even with reputable lenders, can strip you federal benefits like income-driven repayment plans).

 7 Red Flags for Student Loan Scams